West · MT

 Property Tax0.8%

-Missoula in context
+Missoula in regional context

 Missoula sits in the West region.
 Standard Western market dynamics apply.
 University of Montana metro